| Title: | Inference for Functions of Multinomial Parameters |

 Matrix 2 |

-Like combinate but add to existing
+Like combinate but adds on to previous call

-combinate2(X, Y)
+combinate2(X, Y)combinate2(X, Y)

 X |